mshojaei77/NLP-Journey/ch1/nlp-intro.md

 6. **Discourse:** Discourse analysis looks at language beyond the sentence level, focusing on how sentences are connected to form coherent texts or conversations.
 It involves understanding how different parts of a text relate to each other, such as through anaphora (the use of pronouns to refer back to something previously mentioned) or coherence relations (how ideas are logically connected).
 Discourse analysis is vital in NLP for tasks such as summarization, where the goal is to produce a coherent summary of a longer text, or dialogue systems, where understanding the flow of conversation is essential.

 7. **Pragmatics:** Pragmatics deals with how language is used in context to achieve specific goals.
 It involves understanding not just what is said, but also what is meant in a given situation.
 Pragmatics is concerned with the intended meaning behind the words, which can be influenced by factors like tone, speaker intent, and cultural context.
-In NLP, pragmatics plays a role in areas such as dialogue systems, where understanding the user's intent is crucial, and in generating natural language responses that are contextually appropriate.
+In NLP, pragmatics plays a role in areas such as LLM-based dialogue systems like chatgpt, where understanding the user's intent is crucial, and in generating natural language responses that are contextually appropriate.

 #### **Spoken vs. Written Language**